-Visser Gray LLT
+e Visser Gray LLP

-Vancouver, BC, Canada January 28, 2021
+Vancouver, BC, Canada January 27, 2022

-MANAGEMENT'S RESPONSIBILITY FOR THE CONSOLIDATED FINANCIAL STATEMENTS
+MANAGEMENT'S RESPONSIBILITY FOR FINANCIAL REPORTING

 The accompanying consolidated financial statements of ATEX Resources Inc. (the "Company") were prepared by management in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
 Management acknowledges responsibility for the preparation and presentation of the consolidated financial statements, including responsibility for significant accounting judgments and estimates and the choice of accounting principles and methods that are appropriate to the Company's circumstances.
-The Company's significant accounting policies are summarized in Note 3 to the consolidated financial statements.
+The Company's significant accounting policies are summarized in Note 3 to these consolidated financial statements.